China passes new law on barrier-free living environment

 BEIJING, June 28 (Xinhua) -- Chinese lawmakers voted on Wednesday to pass a new law on building a barrier-free living environment, which will take effect on Sept.
 1, 2023.

-The law, consisting of eight chapters, was approved at the three-day session of the Standing Committee of the 14th National People's Congress that ended on Wednesday.
+The law, consisting of eight chapters, was approved at a three-day session of the Standing Committee of the 14th National People's Congress that ended on Wednesday.

+The new law makes provisions regarding the construction of accessible facilities, accessible information exchanges and social services, guarantee measures, supervision and management, and liability.

+Underscoring the need to improve the daily lives of disabled and elderly people, the legislation stipulates that other groups with barrier-free needs may enjoy the facilities as well.

 Photos